salman-muradi/Exploratory-Data-Analysis-EDA-and-Reporting/README.md

 # Exploratory-Data-Analysis-EDA-and-Reporting
-This repository is an exploratory data analysis and reporting of Unicorn companies Dataset.
-The main focus is on application of the Data-Information - Knowledge-Wisdom (DIKW) framework and conduct a comprehensive exploratory data analysis on the dataset and finally produce an EDA report.
+*This repository is an exploratory data analysis and reporting of Unicorn companies Dataset.
+The Unicorn companies refers to the comapnies with a value of more than 1.0 bn USD.
+The repository applies the Data-Information-Knowledge-Wisdom (DIKW) framework and conduct a comprehensive exploratory data analysis on the dataset and finally produce a comrehensive EDA report.*
+## Contents:
+- An EDA report in word.dcox format.
-## The repository contains an EDA report and a notebook of Data Analysis and Visualization using Python libraries of Numpy, Pandas, Matplotlib, and Seaborn.
+- A colab notebook for Data Analysis and Visualization using Python libraries of Numpy, Pandas, Matplotlib, and Seaborn.